 The standards set out under 15.5.2 infill development is not relevant to this application.
-In terms of alterations and retrofitting non-domestic buildings, the proposed development at Site 4, as a component of the wider Dublin Central Masterplan, aims to tackle the issue around vacancy within the city centre.
-It seeks to re-use or integrated existing building stock through refurbishment and retrofitting in so far as possible.
-It will deliver active residential use at upper floors and integrate existing built fabric in a manner that is supported by the planning authority.
-The conservation approach also seeks to ensure that protected structures and other buildings of historic significance are brought into viable re-use, instilling new life and activity into what was hitherto unusable floor space notwithstanding its location overlooking one of Dublin's shopping streets.
-In relation to Materials and Finishes, the proposed new buildings complement the existing material palette and propose similar high-quality and self-finished materials to preserve the character of the ACA.
-We refer the Board to the Architectural material submitted at application stage and Further Information stage for more details on this.
+In terms of alterations and retrofitting non-domestic buildings, the proposed development at Site 5, as a component of the wider Dublin Central Masterplan, aims to tackle the issue around vacancy within the city centre.
+It seeks to re-use or integrated existing building stock through refurbishment and

-2.9.1.4 Section 15.6 - Green Infrastructure
+2.9.1.4 Section 15.6- Green Infrastructure